• Skip to content

 Next Steps to Feeling Better

-If you suffer from symptoms such as fatigue, brain fog, constipation, muscle weakness and aches, and digestive issues — even after starting thyroid hormone treatment — it can be due to a single root cause, such as a deficiency in carnitine.
+If you are experiencing symptoms such as fatigue, brain fog, constipation, muscle weakness and aches, and digestive issues — even after starting thyroid hormone treatment — it can be due to a single root cause, such as a deficiency in carnitine.
 The good news is that tackling this single root cause can help resolve a number of your nagging, lingering symptoms.

 While searching for a practitioner, you can still make progress yourself!
 Diet is an easy place to start, along with assessing whether you may suffer from low stomach acid or one of the aforementioned (and very common) nutrient deficiencies.
 My Rootcology Carnitine Blend is also something you can try yourself.
-Carnitine is a very well tolerated amino acid (that the body loves and even manufactures itself).
+Carnitine is a very well-tolerated amino acid that the body loves.

 References